xianshunw/scindapsus/medical_image_registration_with_partial_data/README.md

 make
 ```

-Then a executable file will generate under `root_of_this_project/bin`.
+Then a executable file will be generated under `root_of_this_project/bin`.
 The basic usage of this tool is as following:
 ```
 TEST source target
 ```